View Gary Romine's Obituary on www.pressargus.com/ and share memories

 He was preceded in death by his parents, Calvin and Lulu (Crownover) Romine.

-Funeral service will be at 11 a.m.
-Monday, March 11, 2019, at Oak Grove Baptist Church in Van Buren with burial with military honors at Gill Cemetery in Van Buren, under the direction of Ocker Funeral Home in Van Buren.
+Funeral service was held March 11, 2019, at Oak Grove Baptist Church in Van Buren with burial at Gill Cemetery with military honors in Van Buren, under the direction of Ocker Funeral Home in Van Buren.

-He is survived by his wife, Kay (Helton) Romine of the home; one daughter, Kris Butler and husband Eddie of Charleston; one sister, Diana Morrison of Heavener; and three granddaughters, Brittany Butler of Charleston and Hollie and Kaylee Butler of Lavaca.
+He is survived by his wife, Kay (Helton) Romine of the home; one daughter, Kris Butler and husband Eddie of Charleston; one sister, Diana Morrison of Heavener; three granddaughters, Brittany Butler of Lavaca and Hollie and Kaylee Butler of Charleston.

-Pallbearers will be Eddie Butler, Cody Crawford, Wesley Crawford, Alan Price, Robert Greenwood and Jared Links.
+Pallbearers were Eddie Butler, Cody Crawford, Wesley Crawford, Alan Price, Robert Greenwood and Jared Links.